Science excursions for schools in English (Week of the Czech Academy of Sciences)

 School groups are invited to visit our laboratories on Friday, November 8, from 9 AM to 12 PM.

-See the list of available excursions below.
+See the list of available excursions and register your class below.

 If you are interested in our school program conducted in Czech, please go here.